Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Results and Discussion

-Seq-DeepIPC's dual supervision encourages the encoder to preserve geometry-aware features useful for both perception and planning.
+Seq-DeepIPC's dual supervision (multi-task semantic segmentation and depth estimation) encourages the encoder to preserve geometry-aware features useful for both perception and planning.
 The auxiliary loss leads to latent spaces with improved spatial consistency.
-Empirically, this yields higher control accuracy and smoother waypoint transitions.
-The improvement suggests that implicit geometry learning acts as a structural prior that reinforces semantics-to-geometry alignment.
+Quantitatively, this design choice is supported by the comparison in Table \ref{tab:quant_results}.
+First, regarding \textbf{Multi-Task Learning}: although Seq-DeepIPC uses a significantly lighter encoder (EfficientNet-B0) compared to the original DeepIPC (EfficientNet-B3) and Huang (ResNet-50), it achieves comparable or superior performance, particularly at $K=3$.
+This indicates that the auxiliary depth supervision effectively enriches the latent features, compensating for the reduced model capacity and acting as a necessary structural prior for navigation.
+Second, regarding \textbf{BEV Fusion}: Seq-DeepIPC significantly outperforms the baseline by Huang \cite{huang_model}, which relies only on perspective-view fusion.
+This performance gap confirms that BEV map provides a more geometrically consistent state space for the controller, simplifying the mapping from raw sensor data to high-level motion commands.

 Furthermore, by jointly learning segmentation and depth estimation, the model disentangles texture and structural cues, enabling better obstacle boundary awareness and traversability reasoning.
 The joint segmentation–depth learning also reduces over-fitting: gradients from the two tasks balance semantic and geometric fidelity.
 This complementary effect explains why Seq-DeepIPC consistently outperforms DeepIPC, particularly when sequential information is abundant ($K{=}3$).
 Depth estimation forces the encoder to exploit subtle photometric cues, while segmentation enforces semantic boundary awareness.
-Together, they produce robust features that generalize across terrain textures which is essential for accurate navigation.
+Together, they produce robust features that generalize across terrain textures which is essential for accurate navigation on uneven surfaces.